Best things to do in Aizu Wakamatsu

 Washington Hotel Double

 When it comes to the hotel rooms themselves, they are practical and while the interior decor is dated, they are clean and tidy.
 The room itself has everything you need with a TV, small fridge, kettle, complimentary tea, strong wifi, and plenty of sockets for charging your phone and devices.
-I chose the smoking double as there was a great discount available but of course there are plenty of non-smoking rooms in the hotel.
+I chose the smoking double as there was a great discount available, but of course there are plenty of non-smoking rooms in the hotel.
 Perhaps most importantly, the bed was comfortable allowing you a pleasant night’s sleep ready for the next day’s sightseeing!

 Washington Hotel Bathroom Aizu Wakamatsu